SysProgHunters/SIS1/README.md

 - memory used from RAM
 - process name in system

-But it shows only top 10 gluttonous processes sorted by CPU usage.
+It shows only top 10 gluttonous processes sorted by CPU usage.